BLCM/bl3mods/Aaron0000/Balands/README.md

 Mutant - Improved overall recoil control by 35%, now deals radiation damage instead of kinetic.

-Rowan's Call - No change.
+Rowan's Call - No change other than a possible damage adjustment.

 Stonethrower - Removed the ricochet text at the bottom of the card.

 Amazing Grace - 30% critical hit damage added.

-Bite Size - No change.
+Bite Size - No change other than a possible damage adjustment.

 Bloom - Recoil improved by 35%, adjusted description to be more accurate.

 King's/Queen's Call - Lifesteal set to 0.25%.

-Maggie - No change.
+Maggie - No change other than a possible damage adjustment.

 Little Yeeti - Adjusted it so that a masher grip will now increase projectile count to 10 instead of 6.